February LSAT Predictions

 Final Thoughts

-However, what might be different is adrenaline and nerves.
-If you are rushing through questions without applying strategies, take a few seconds to breath and reset.
+If you find yourself rushing through questions without applying strategies, take a few seconds to breathe and reset.
 You don’t need to get every question right to excel on the LSAT.
-Prioritize being purposeful and efficient without rushing through your anticipation and analysis upfront.
-The LSAT consistently rewards diligence and anticipation up front.
-So, trust your efforts will pay off in terms of getting that point and finding the correct answer more quickly.
+Often, you can even get one wrong and still get a 180!
+So, prioritize being purposeful and efficient without rushing through your anticipation and analysis up front.
+The LSAT consistently rewards diligence, preparation, and anticipation up front and punishes rushed or sloppy work.
+Trust that your efforts up front will pay off when you get to the answers.
+Stay calm and determined.
+You’ll do great on test day!

 Further Reading